karmaniverous/stan/docs-src/configuration.md

 ## Tips

 - Keep `scripts` deterministic: tests, typecheckers, and linters that always produce stable output are ideal.
-- Use `excludes` to trim large/generated noise and `includes` to bring back specific assets you want the assistant to read.
+- Use `excludes` to trim large/generated noise and `includes` to bring back specific assets you want to share.
 - Prefer LF in your repo; STAN normalizes line endings when applying patches and counts LOC for large‑text warnings.